Authors will do anything to become famous.

-Behind the display case, Mr. Greco turns his head to his right shoulder.
+Behind the display case, Mr. Greco turns his chin to his right shoulder.
 “Sammy…”

 Mrs. Greco places her hands on both sides of her head, smashing silver curls.
 She spins around.
 “You should pray to God, not call for our son.”